danieljbk/foodgrind-cloudflare-worker/README.md

 -   **Method**: `GET`
 -   **Endpoint**: `/claude/{prompt}`
--   **Description**: Generates text based on the provided `{prompt}` using Anthropic Claude 3.5 Sonnet.
+-   **Description**: Generates text based on the provided `{prompt}` using Anthropic Claude 4 Sonnet.
 The first request for a given prompt will generate new text and cache it in KV.
 Subsequent requests for the same prompt will return the cached text.
+    > **Note**: To address authentication issues in distributed environments, each request creates a fresh AWS signature.
+This prevents signature validation errors that can occur when Cloudflare Workers route requests to different edge locations.
 -   **URL Parameters**:
     -   `prompt` (required): The text prompt to use for text generation.
 -   **Example Usage (cURL)**: